top of page

 At Hero's Path, Korie facilitates our family support groups and provides individualized psychosocial care to families.
 Korie's first book is set to be published in early January of 2023.
 The forthcoming book is called: What Does Grief Feel like? and is written to help young children navigate and understand the experience of grief.

-Treasurer for Hero's Path Palliative Care
+Hero's Path Palliative Care

 Dr. Janis Gonzales